Thank you for choosing LRSC!

 The I-20 immigration form will not be issued by Lake Region State College until the Admissions file is complete.

-The Admissions process typically takes 1-3 weeks, depending on LRSC receiving required documentation.
-If you have any questions with any part of this process feel free to connect with LRSC International Coordinator, Kristi Hernandez at email@example.com or call 701-662-1514.
+The Admissions process typically takes 1-3 weeks, depending on LRSC receiving the required documentation.
+If you have any questions about any part of this process feel free to contact the LRSC International Center at email@example.com or call 701-662-1689.

 Submit information to: